FredyC608/favs/README.md

 **Phase 2: Mid/Late Game (Turn 30+) - Tactical Heuristics**

-- Transition: At turn 30, control seamlessly passes to a Minimax algorithm.
+- Transition: At turn 30, control seamlessly passes to a Minimax w/ Alpha-Beta Pruning algorithm.

 - Objective: As the board becomes crowded, precision is paramount.
 The heuristic engine aims to execute ruthless tactical maneuvers.